C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 4 Freight War Risks.

-Court to grant an order limiting his liability for loss/damage without
+to grant an order limiting his liability for loss/damage without his actual

-his actual fault or privity to any property by reason of improper navigation
+fault or privity to any property by reason of improper navigation or management

 2 Property damage only: 1,000 gold francs per ton net vessel weight.